As More Users Complain About Poor Keyboard in Current MacBook Pro Lineup, Critics Say Apple Should Consider Recalling the Device - Slashdot

 Not trying to be an Apple apologist or something, there really is a problem.
 But unless you have the bad luck of a real mechanical defect, it's easily solved.

 The new Macbook keyboard is a deliberately created new feature.
 Apple came up with a new keyboard mechanism which reduces key travel in order to try to make the laptop a little thinner (like laptops need to be any thinner).
 It bombed, plain and simple.
-What's the point of making the laptop 3mm thinner if it forces you to add a can of compressed air to you
+What's the point of making the laptop 3mm thinner if it forces you to add a can of compressed air to your laptop bag?

 "Weak spot" in a MBP keyboard is an understatement: